 Detention Operations Division

-The Operations Sergeant and Inmate Services Officers are responsible for Incoming and outgoing mail, commissary, inmate uniforms, inmate funds and accounts, boarding and cleaning supplies, and indigent inmates' hygiene supplies.
-They are also responsible for the supervision and management of state inmates serving as trustees at the Detention Center.
+The Operations Sergeant and Inmate Services Officers are responsible for incoming and outgoing mail, commissary, inmate uniforms, inmate funds and accounts, boarding and cleaning supplies, and indigent inmates' hygiene supplies.
+They are also responsible for the supervision and management of state inmates serving as Inmate Workers at the Detention Center.

 Detention Programs Division